Pessoal01/REST-EJB-JPA-CRUD/README.md

 # REST-EJB-JPA-CRUD

 This repository is just an example on how to create a provider of REST resources as well as invoking them from the server directly (using URL) or from client application.
-These REST enable us to perform CRUD operation using particular HTTP methods i.e. GET, POST, PUT, DELETE.
+These REST enable us to perform CRUD operations using particular HTTP methods i.e. GET, POST, PUT, and DELETE.

 List of URLs:
 1. Return employees data with json format: http://localhost:8080/REST-EJB-JPA-1.0-SNAPSHOT/resources/employee/getEmployeesJSON